kiboschool/course-c4s-writing/src/communicating-for-success/professionalism-in-written-communication/top-5-don-ts-for-professional-writing.md

 When writing in a professional context, don't:

-1 - Forget to use a spelling and grammat checker...
+1 - Forget to use a spelling and grammar checker

 2 - Become over-reliant on spelling and grammar checker